cisco-open/erspan-rs/README.md

 # ERSPAN-RS

+> [!IMPORTANT]
+> This repository is archived and will not receive any updates or accept issues or pull requests

 This is a helper library to unwraps original packet from GRE encapsulated packet.
 This is a handy utility for network monitoring apps receiving spanned traffic from a router in a remote destination.